Welcome to

-After 20 years of making films, leading a cable news show, publishing reports to the DML News App, hosting a top-ranked podcast, writing newsletters, and building a loyal online following of millions, it’s nice to know I’m one of the few names people say they trust when it comes to delivering the truth.
+After decades of making films, appearing on cable news, publishing the DML News App, hosting a top-ranked podcast, writing newsletters, and building a loyal following of millions, I’m proud to be one of the few personalities who people trust.

-GO FURTHER: Provide your name, cell, and location so we can reach you with exclusive specials, live events, and critical information you don’t want to miss.
+GO FURTHER: Provide your name, cell, and location so we can reach you with exclusive specials, live events, and critical information.
+We never sell or share your information.

 Content:

 Weekdays.
-The 47 Report offers news, insights and facts about the Trump presidency.
-Available via my morning newsletter.
-The information is detailed and trusted.
+An incredible morning newsletter offering news, insights and facts about the Trump presidency.
+The information is all fact based.
+Sign up.

 DML News Podcast

 Weekdays.
-Join Denny, Ryan and me at 9:30am EST on Facebook, YouTube, X, Rumble, and at TeamDML.com via the DML News App.
+Join my sons and me to discuss politics at 9:30am EST, M-F, on Facebook, X, Rumble, or TeamDML.com via the DML News App.

 Products & Services: